-(e) to engage relevant stakeholders, including communities, in preparing for and responding to public health risks and events.

-- 52. At the intermediate public health response levels (hereinafter the "Intermediate level"), where applicable, $\frac{1}{3}$ each State Party shall develop, strengthen and maintain $\pm$ the core capacities: - (a) to confirm the status of reported events and to support or implement additional control measures; and - (b) to assess reported events immediately and, if found urgent, to report all essential information to the national level.
-For the purposes of this Annex, the criteria for urgent events include serious public health impact and/or unusual or unexpected nature with high potential for spread; and - (c) to coordinate with and support the Local level in preventing, preparing for and responding to public health risks and events, including in relation to: - (i) surveillance; - (ii) on-site investigations; - (iii) laboratory diagnostics, including referral of samples; - (iv) implementation of control measures; - (v) access to health services and health products needed for the response; - (vi) risk communication, including addressing misinformation and disinformation; - (vii) logistical assistance (e.g. equipment, medical and other relevant supplies and transport); and - 63.
+- (e) to engage relevant stakeholders, including communities, in preparing for and responding to public health risks and other events. - 52.
+At the intermediate public health response levels (hereinafter the "Intermediate level"), where applicable, each State Party shall develop, strengthen and maintain Tthe core capacities: - (a) to confirm the status of reported events and to support or implement additional control measures; and - (b) to assess reported events immediately and, if found urgent, to report all essential information to the national level.
+For the purposes of this Annex, the criteria for urgent events include serious public health impact and/or unusual or unexpected nature with high potential for spread; - (c) to coordinate with and support the local level in preparing for and responding to public health risks and other events, including in relation to: - (i) surveillance; - (ii) on-site investigations; - (iii) laboratory diagnostics, including referral of samples; - (iv) implementation of control measures; - (v) access to health services and health products; - (vi) risk communication, including countering misinformation and disinformation; and - (vii) logistics. - 63.
 At the national level

 Assessment and notification.
-Each State Party shall develop, strengthen and maintain 7the core capacities:
+Each State Party shall develop, strengthen and maintain Tthe core capacities: